orellanarobin16/intro-to-git/README.md

-# Working Directory
-* Area where all of our files and directories and changes are living all the time
+# Adding multiple files of a certain type

+# Adding all files in directory (inclding hidden)

-# Staging Area
+# Removing files
-* Files and directories that we explicitly add to the staging area

-# Git Respository
+# Ignoring files
-* Where all our snapshots are stored